 Cardiff Law School is committed to providing an outstanding teaching and learning experience that is underpinned by our excellent research activity.

-the foundation modules constituting the academic stage of training that is necessary to become a solicitor or barrister in England and Wales (known as the ‘Qualifying Law Degree’), we offer a wide selection of optional modules encompassing traditional and contemporary legal subjects and we also offer the opportunity to study law through the medium of Welsh.
+In addition to the foundation modules constituting the academic stage of training that is necessary to become a solicitor or barrister in England and Wales, known as the ‘Qualifying Law Degree’, we offer a wide selection of optional study areas which cover traditional and contemporary legal subjects.

-Cardiff Law School offers a range of extra-curricular activities, some unique to this university, which equip our students with a competitive edge over other law graduates.
+We are committed to developing your employability, with our dedicated Careers Consultant on hand two days a week in the Law building.
+We offer a wide range of extra-curricular activities, some unique to Cardiff University, which equip our students with a competitive edge over other law graduates.

 We work in partnership with lawyers, charities and voluntary organisations to give our students the opportunity to practise and extend their skills.

 Our two most established schemes are our Innocence Project (the first in the UK to have a conviction overturned by the Court of Appeal) and our NHS Continuing Healthcare Scheme, which is unique to Cardiff.